ENVIROMENT STABILITY

 • Liaison with DFFE and relevant stakeholders to support weed management efforts in the upstream catchment of the infested or vulnerable dams.

-• Establishment, operation and maintenance of the Inanda Dam biocontrol mass rearing facility.
+• Operation and maintenance of the Inanda Dam and Lynnfield Park biocontrol mass rearing facilities.

-• Mass release of biocontrol agents at Inanda Dam.
+• Mass release of biocontrol agents at infested sites.

-• Appointment of contractors to undertake herbicide spraying at Ixopo Home Farm Dam and Inanda Dam.
+• Appointment of contractors to undertake herbicide spraying at infested sities.

 • Continous aquatic weeds research and training in collaboration with the CBC of Rhodes University